Erik99948/ModLoader999/README.md

 *   `startVoiceCapture()`: Initiates audio capture from the player's default microphone.
 Once started, the API will continuously capture audio.
 *   `stopVoiceCapture()`: Halts the audio capture process.
 *   `sendVoiceData(byte[] data, UUID targetPlayerId)`: Transmits raw audio data to a specific player identified by their UUID.
-The API handles the underlying network communication.
+The API handles the underlying network communication by wrapping the data in a `VoicePacket`.
 *   `onVoiceDataReceived(VoiceDataListener listener)`: Registers a `VoiceDataListener` to receive incoming voice data from other players.
 The listener will be invoked with the raw audio data and the UUID of the sender.
 *   `playVoiceData(byte[] data, UUID sourcePlayerId)`: Plays raw audio data through the player's default audio output device.